shruti-jadon/Covid-19-Detection-Few-Shot-Learning/README.md

 # Covid-19-Detection
 This repository is implementation of Covid-Classification models using deep learning approaches.
+Paper Link(https://www.researchgate.net/publication/349008732_COVID-19_detection_from_scarce_chest_X-Ray_image_data_using_few-shot_deep_learning_approach)

 We have used following approaches for our experiments.
 1. Logistic Regression (Baseline)